Frequently Asked Questions

 How does Congestless differ from existing solutions?

-When we discuss the time saving and capacity benefits of Congestless, the baseline scenario is intended to represent the current situation.
+When we discuss the time-saving benefits of Congestless, the baseline scenario is intended to represent the current situation.
 Therefore, Congestless is a significant step forward from the mainstream navigation solutions we use today.

 What are the sustainability benefits of Congestless?